sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![On the User blade, the two previously defined fields (Name and User name) are circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image132.png "User blade")

-8. Select on the **Show Password** checkbox, and make a note of the password for use later.
+8. select the **Show Password** checkbox, and make a note of the password for use later.

     ![The Show Password checkbox is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image133.png "Password section")